DanielJSottile/programming-notes/notes.md

     - `sudo !!` for instance, works for if you need admin priviledges on a command.

+- `!$' - similar to above, but only does the last part of the command

 ---

 - `ls` shows what files and directories exist on a path.  by default, it uses the current path.